 Telecom regulations in the United Arab Emirates state that VoIP services can only be offered by local telecom operators such as Etisalat and du.
 Skype and other VoIP programs are considered outside providers and must coordinate with licensed UAE companies to make their services available to local users.

-Can you use a VoIP app if you have a VPN?
+So can you use a VoIP app if you have a VPN?
 It’s possible, yes, but it may constitute a violation of the UAE’s laws and should be used with extreme caution.

 Benefits of Using a VPN